 From here, you can see Aasgard Pass ahead and in truth, it doesn’t look so bad… Yet!

-Enjoy pristine glass-like reflections of dramatic Cascade peaks in deep blue Colchuck Lake and if you’re feeling brave enough take a dip to cool off.
+Enjoy pristine glass-like reflections of dramatic Cascade Mountains peaks in deep blue Colchuck Lake and if you’re feeling brave enough take a dip to cool off.
 This is more suitable for a July hike than an end of September hike.

 Don’t spend too long resting here, you have a long way to go and time is of the essence.
 Continue circling around Colchuck Lake, soaking up the beautiful scenery and appreciating the relative flat surface.